 Just meeting the HIPAA requirements may not be enough to protect your patients’ information.
 Beyond HIPAA, it is important to protect passwords in order to secure your network and all of its data.
 A rogue, or even well-intentioned, employee can change a patient’s chart causing great harm to the patient.

 Your HIPAA Tip on sharing passwords, is simply don’t.

 If you have any questions on how to meet these requirements, contact us!

-CMS’s recent memo states that texting of physician orders is out of compliance with several Conditions of Participation and Conditions of Coverage, mainly the retention of record and content of record requirements.
+The reason CMS and The Joint Commission prohibit texting patient orders goes far beyond just HIPAA.
+In fact, texting patient orders is considered out of compliance with several Conditions of Participation and Conditions of Coverage for CMS.
+Most importantly, the retention of record and content of record requirements.

-Entities are required to main the record in their original or legally reproduced form.
-Texts are not able to accomplish this, and some messaging platforms struggle with this requirement as well.
-If you are using a messaging platform to communicate orders, check with your messaging application provider to see if they are able to integrate with your EMR’s Computerized Physician Order Entry (CPOE) function.
-If yes, you may be able to continue to use your messaging application and remain in compliance with the CMS conditions of participation/coverage.
-You will also need to ensure that your messaging platform is able to authenticate the author of the message for it to be in compliance.
+If you participate in Medicare, you are required to main records in their original or legally reproduced form.
+Texts are not able to accomplish this.
+Additionally, some messaging platforms struggle with this requirement.
+Check with your messaging provider to see if they are able to integrate with your EMR’s Computerized Physician Order Entry (CPOE) function.
+If so, you may be able to continue to use your messaging application and remain in compliance with CMS.

 When thinking about your information system asset inventory, it is easy to focus solely on the compliance elements.
 When doing so, many smaller healthcare organizations will opt not to keep an inventory, as it is not explicitly required in HIPAA.
 Although not specifically required in the HIPAA Security Rule, there are indicators in the Security Rule that an accurate and up-to-date information systems asset inventory will support several of the requirements within the Rule such as Risk Analysis, Risk Management, Information Systems Activity Review, Device and Media Management, and Audit Controls.